Prattsburgh Budget Explainer

 2. What is the projected operating impact of the $22.2M capital project through 2030?
 Most costs are reimbursed by Building Aid, but the local share of debt service is real and arrives in the operating budget.
 How is that being managed against Building Aid reimbursements that arrive on a one-year lag?
 Were voters in May 2024 given a clear picture of how that debt would affect future operating budgets?

 3. What is the district's plan for the 2027-28 budget?
 If this year's levy passes, will next year's be cap-compliant, or is the structural gap larger than one cycle?
+Partial answer, June 9: leadership indicated the 2027-28 budget should be expected to push to the tax cap.
+The fuller question — whether the structural gap extends beyond two cycles — remains open.

 4. What is the district's teacher staffing strategy?
 The 2026-27 budget reduces the Teaching account by about $150K because departing teachers have not been replaced.
 Is non-replacement the long-term plan, or a temporary cost-management measure?
 How is that being weighed against the strong high school outcomes (graduation rates, Regents results) the district reports publicly?